fygar256/lgbt/README.md

 By default, lgbt.py converts bf source to pseudo-assembly code.
 The language to convert to is specified in the map file, which will be introduced later.

 Headers and footers will be required to run in the target language.
-Headers, footers, and map files for Cobol, C, Python, Ruby, lisp, Prolog, and assembly for x86_64 FreeBSD are provided.
+Headers, footers, and map files for Cobol, C, Python, Ruby, lisp, Prolog, and assembly for x86_64 on FreeBSD and for AArch64 on Fugaku are provided.

 The number of command line arguments and their interpretation are as follows: